-Curiously enough the explosion of UFO sightings of that early post war era, seems to coincide with ant escalation of the Cold War and also the Korean war.
+Curiously enough, the explosion of UFO sightings of that early post war era, seems to coincide with an escalation of the Cold War and also the Korean war.

 Capture of German technology

-The United States Military suspected and feared that the Soviet Union had been developed as a direct result of their capture of German technology and of course this was regarded as a possible breach to national security, prompting the need for serious and systematic investigation.
+The United States Military suspected and feared that the Soviet Union's technology had been developed as a direct result of their capture of German technology and of course this was regarded as a possible breach to national security, prompting the need for serious and systematic investigation.